apollographql/apollo-ios/docs/source/tutorial/tutorial-mutations.md

 }
 ```

-Now, build and run the application.
-Select any launch, and try to book it.
+Build and run the application.
+Select any launch and try to book it.
 You'll get a success message, but you'll notice that the UI doesn't update.

 Why is that?
 Because the trip you've got stored locally still has the old value for `isBooked`.

 There are a number of ways to change this, a couple of which you'll learn in the next section.
-For now we'll focus on the one which requires the fewest changes to your code: Re-fetching the booking info from the network.
+For now we'll focus on the one that requires the fewest changes to your code: re-fetching the booking info from the network.

-## Forcing a fetch from the network
+## Force a fetch from the network

-The `fetch` method on `ApolloClient` has a number of default parameters, so that if you're using the default configuration, the only value you need to provide yourself is the `Query`.
+The `fetch` method of `ApolloClient` provides defaults for most of its parameters, so if you're using the default configuration, the only value you need to provide yourself is the `Query`.

 However, an important parameter to be aware of is the `cachePolicy`.
-By default, this has the value of `returnCacheDataElseFetch`, which does essentially what it says on the label: It looks in the current cache (by default an in-memory cache) for data, and fetches it from the network if it's not present.
+By default, this has the value of `returnCacheDataElseFetch`, which does essentially what it says on the label: it looks in the current cache (by default an in-memory cache) for data, and fetches it from the network if it's not present.

 If the data *is* present, the default behavior is to return the local copy to prevent an unnecessary network fetch.
-However, sometimes, particularly after a mutation, this is not the desired behavior.
+However, this is sometimes not the desired behavior (especially after executing a mutation).

-There are [several different cache policies available to you](../caching/#specifying-a-cache-policy), but the easiest way to absolutely force a refresh from the network which still updates the cache is to use `fetchIgnoringCacheData`, which bypasses the cache when going to the network, but stores the results of the fetch in the cache for future use.
+There are [several different cache policies available to you](../caching/#specifying-a-cache-policy), but the easiest way to absolutely force a refresh from the network that still updates the cache is to use `fetchIgnoringCacheData`.
+This policy bypasses the cache when going to the network, but it also stores the results of the fetch in the cache for future use.

 Update the `loadLaunchDetails` method to take a parameter to determine if it should force reload.
 If it should force reload, update the cache policy from the default `.returnCacheDataElseFetch`, which will return data from the cache if it exists, to `.fetchIgnoringCacheData`:

 ```swift:title=DetailViewController.swift
 private func loadLaunchDetails(forceReload: Bool = false) {